 It’s important, however, before choosing to secure your vehicle loan against your home, to understand the risks involved with this type of financing.
 Because you are using your home as collateral, you must have the discipline to make all the necessary payments on time or you could end up in a position of having to sell your home.

-Arrange independent financing
+Arrange independent auto financing

 Obtaining financing through an independent lender before you go car shopping can also provide savings.
 Dealer financing is often more expensive than car loans through banks depending on your credit rating.
 Sometimes an auto dealer may even make more profit from the financing than from the sale of the car.
+You may be more likely to get low interest car loans if you work with a lender rather than a dealership.

 Many dealers will try to get you to tell them what monthly payment you can afford.
 This leaves room for them to bump the interest rate up to that monthly payment level.
 They can then sell the loan to a lending institution and receive a commission based on the difference between what you’re paying in interest and what the bank normally charges.
 This can be costly for you.
 For example, on a $20,000, 48-month car loan, the difference between a 7 percent interest rate and 9 percent is slightly more than $900 over the term of the loan.
+Browse current car loan interest rates to determine if you are getting a good deal.

-Be careful of zero interest loans
+Be careful of zero interest car loans

 Although no interest car loans sound attractive, they may not be your best bet, particularly if you’re giving up a substantial rebate in return.
 Let’s say you’re buying a car for $16,000 and can pay zero interest for 36 months through the dealer or receive a $2,000 rebate.
 The monthly payment on a $16,000 purchase at zero interest is $444.44.
 However, if you take the rebate and finance through a bank at 5 percent, your monthly payment comes to $419.59.
 You save $24.85 a month, or $894.60 over three years.